VIETNAM & MYANMAR

-To receive a Vietnamese visa on arrival (VOA), one must first obtain an approval letter from the Vietnamese authorities.
+To receive a Vietnam visa on arrival (VOA), one must first obtain an approval letter from the Vietnamese authorities.
 Vietnam Bike Tours® can help you to obtain this!

 What is an approval letter?